-Testicular cancer is a relatively uncommon disease, but, for some unknown reason, the incident has been increasing over the last 50 years.
-There are approximately six new cases of testicle cancer per 100,000 men in this country, which correlates with approximately 8,900 new cases per year.
+Testicular cancer is a relatively uncommon disease, but, for some unknown reason, the incidence has been increasing over the last 50 years.
+There are approximately six new cases per 100,000 men in this country, which correlates with approximately 9,910 new cases per year.

-To help raise your awareness on your risk for developing Testicular Cancer, here are some facts and statistics.
+To help raise your awareness of your risk, here are some facts and statistics about testicular cancer.

-- Most men with testicular cancer or between the age of 20 and 45.
+- Most men with testicular cancer are between the age of 20 and 45.

 - It is the most common solid cancer in men between the ages of 20 and 34.

-- Genetics, may have a role in developing this disease, but the exact gene and mechanism is not very clear.
+- Genetics may have a role in developing this disease, but the exact gene and mechanism are not very clear.

-- In terms of racial predisposition Caucasian man develop testicular cancer much more frequently than African American or Hispanic men.
+- In terms of racial predisposition, Caucasian men develop testicular cancer much more frequently than African American or Hispanic men.

 - There are many different types of testicular cancer and treatment depends upon the type in the stage of the disease.